 In perusing these models, you'll find a wide range of car types—small cars, luxury cars, SUVs, and pickups.
 Likewise, there are several brands represented, with Fiat, Jeep, and Toyota each having more than one model to capture this undesirable distinction.
 At the corporate level, both Fiat Chrysler Automobiles and Toyota Motor Sales each have four models on the list.

 Our criticisms of these vehicles are often similar, with common shortcomings being poor ride, sloppy handling, tepid acceleration, too much engine noise, and an uncomfortable driving position.
-Sure, these models may be better than the old junker you're looking to trade in, but they do not hold up against the latest competition.
+Sure, these models may be better than the old jalopy you're looking to trade in, but they do not hold up against the latest competition.